Instagram Rate Limit Change (Oct 2018)

 - You have Instagram accounts connected in multiple third-party tools that access Instagram’s API

-- Your posts often receive a high volume of comments within a short timeframe (this use case will likely be resolved before the end of 2018).
+- Your posts often receive a high volume of comments within a short timeframe (this use case is something that we are investigating currently).

 To minimize your impact, we recommend reducing the amount of tools that access Instagram’s API and remove any brand keywords that pull in high volumes and aren’t as relevant to your brand.